GoogleChromeLabs/tooling.report/tests/hashing/subtests/js-import-cascade/index.md

 ```

 Building once produces two JavaScript bundles: an `index.<hash>.js` entry bundle and a `utils.<hash>.js` code-splitted bundle.
 Modifying the contents of `utils.js` and rebuilding will update the hashed URL for the code-splitted bundle.
 This means the entry bundle's reference to the code-splitted bundle must be updated with its new hash, which results in the entry bundle also receiving a new hash.

+**Note:** Some tools place hashed URLs in [a centralized mapping](/hashing/avoid-cascade) rather than in bundles.
+For these, hash changes only need to be propagated to that registry.